AlexeyBoiko/DgrmJS/README.md

 To create shape, developers should add special data- attributes to standard SVG markup.
 So any svg images can be used as a shape in a diagram.
 - DgrmJS dispatch events, like ‘shape is selected’ or ‘shape is connecting to another shape’.
 Developers can use these events to implement their own logic, for example, make a JSON description of the workflow.

+## MIT license
+Free for any type of use.
+Including commercial projects.

 ## How to use
 See a minimalistic example - [GitHub repository: DgrmJS Example](https://github.com/AlexeyBoiko/DgrmJS-Example).
 ### Install